Undergoing Surgery and Recovery

 Each Undergoing Surgery and Recovery session will cover the same content, but you’re welcome to come to as many as you’d find helpful.

-Thursday 3rd June, 11am – 12.30pm, hosted by specialist nurse Di Dobson.
-This session offers a chance to hear from Roy, one of our Side by Side volunteers, about his experience of surgery.
+Thursday 5th August, 1.30pm – 3pm, hosted by specialist nurse Di Dobson.
+This session offers a chance to hear from one of our Side by Side volunteers about their experience of pancreatic surgery.

 I find it beneficial listening to other patients' stories and interacting with other patients.